LasseHall/testdroid-samples/image-recognition/README.md

     # OPTIONAL: add the name of TestCases to be used with the `mvn test` command
     # Leave blank to test the whole class!
     TEST_CASE="#mainPageTest"

+## Use the launch-tests.sh script to launch tests in cloud

+This bash script uses the Bitbar Testing REST API to launch the tests in the cloud.

+    ./launch-tests.sh - create and upload the test zip to Bitbar Testing and run it

+    Usage: ./launch-tests.sh -a/i -g <DEVICE_GROUP_NAME> -k <API_KEY>
+     -a for Android test
+     -i for iOS test
+    Optional: -p <PROJECT_NAME> to choose a specific profile.
+If not given, a new project will be created
+    Optional: -t for creating and uploading a new test zip file
+    Optional: -f <APP_FILE_PATH> for uploading a new app file
+    Optional: -e <API_ENDPOINT> for private cloud instances

+ You can launch this script also on Windows via Git BASH, but you'll first need to make sure that the following git config has been set correctly:

+    git config --global core.autocrlf input